dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 Claims-based authorization is a special case of policy-based authorization.
 For example, you can define a policy that requires users to have a certain claim.
 For more information, see <xref:security/authorization/policies>.

-If neither <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView.Roles> nor <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView.Policy> is specified, <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView> uses the default policy.
+If neither <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView.Roles> nor <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView.Policy> is specified, <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView> uses the default policy:

+* Authenticated (signed-in) users are authorized.
+* Unauthenticated (signed-out) users are unauthorized.

 Because .NET string comparisons are case-sensitive by default, matching role and policy names is also case-sensitive.
 For example, `Admin` (uppercase `A`) is not treated as the same role as `admin` (lowercase `a`).

 Pascal case is typically used for role and policy names (for example, `BillingAdministrator`), but the use of Pascal case isn't a strict requirement.
 Different casing schemes, such as camel case, kebab case, and snake case, are permitted.
 Using spaces in role and policy names is unusual but permitted by the framework.
-For example, `billing administrator` is an unusual role or policy name format in .NET apps, but it is a valid role or policy name.
+For example, `billing administrator` is an unusual role or policy name format in .NET apps, but it's a valid role or policy name.

 ### Content displayed during asynchronous authentication